 Yes, Brazilian cherries are edible.
 They aren’t found at the local grocers (with the exception of perhaps Hawaii) but they are extensively cultivated in some regions.
 These “cherries,” which are really not cherries, can be made into preserves, pies, syrups, or added to fruit salad or ice cream.
 The Brazilians ferment the fruit’s juice into vinegar, wines, and other liqueurs.

-There are two major varieties of “cherry,” the common blood red and the lesser known dark crimson to black, which is less resinous and sweeter.
-In Florida and the Bahamas, there is crop in the spring and then a second crop from September through November.
+There are two major varieties of “cherry,” the common blood red and the lesser-known dark crimson to black, which is less resinous and sweeter.
+In Florida and the Bahamas, there is a crop in the spring and then a second crop from September through November.

 How to Grow a Brazilian Cherry

 Keep in mind that if you are growing Brazilian cherry trees in the ground, they are rapid growers and will need some space, so plan your rows 18 feet (5.5 m.) apart.
-For hedges, plant 2-5 feet (12 -1.5 m.) apart.
+For hedges, plant 2 to 5 feet (61 cm. to 1.5 m.) apart.
 If you are only planting one shrub, plan on planting it at least 10 feet (3 m.) from other trees or shrubs.
 You can also grow Brazilian cherry trees in a container, provided you choose a large enough size to support growth.

 Brazilian cherries dislike wet roots, so well-draining soil is extremely important.
 A combination of soil, sand, and perlite will keep your cherry happy.
 For the best fruit yields, plant Brazilian cherry in full sun with at least 12 hours of bright sunlight whenever possible.